 SPECIAL BONUS OFFERS:

-• The first 100 LP copies will be pressed on custom colored vinyl – first come first served, no additional charge.
+• The first 100 LP copies will be pressed on Sea Blue with Diamond White Splatter vinyl – first come first served, no additional charge.
 The remainder of the edition will be pressed on White vinyl.

 We are excited to announce the return of LA-based percussionist and composer Booker Stardrum to NNA Tapes, in the form of the brand new full-length album ‘Temporary etc.’ Booker has ceaselessly dedicated himself to the art of percussion across multiple platforms, having recorded and performed with rock-based groups like Cloud Becomes Your Hand, Landlady, Lee Ranaldo, and Weyes Blood, in addition to more experimental and free improvisation collaborations with Nels Cline, Arian Shafiee, VaVatican, and more.
 This diversity in experience has given Booker’s solo music a unique voice, employing a wide range of techniques and ideas into his compositions, yielding a highly personal amalgamation of electro-acoustics, minimalism, ambient, jazz, and contemporary experimental electronic music.
 ‘Temporary etc.’ exhibits a distinct refinement and maturity, combining percussive methods and melodic figures into a dense, multi-faceted whole through the use of electronic manipulation and studio ingenuity.